COVID-19

 Guidelines for Podiatrists for COVID-19 - click here to link to Podiatrist Board NZ

-Tissue Viabilty Society - Covid-19 Information
+Tissue Viability Society - Covid-19 Information

 European Wound Management Association (EWMA) have useful page on COVID 19 related information - click here